ooni/spec/data-formats/df-008-netevents.md

     "num_bytes": 4114,
     "operation": "read",
     "proto": "tcp",
-    "t": 1.174
+    "t": 1.174,
+    "transaction_id": 1
 }
 ```

 - `address` (`string`; optional): address for `connect`.

 - `conn_id` (`int`; optional): identifier of this connection (see below).
 When
-zero, it means we don't know the conn ID, and it can be omitted.
+zero, it means we don't know the conn ID.
+SHOULD be omitted when zero.

-- `dial_id` (`int`; optional): identifier of a dialing operation (i.e. name
+- `dial_id` (`int`; optional; since v0.3.3): identifier of a dialing
-resolution followed by connect).
-The zero dial_id means that we don't know the
+operation (i.e. name resolution followed by connect).
+See the
-real dial ID and MAY be omitted by applications.
+discussion in `df-002-dnst.md`.

 - `failure` (`string`; nullable): if there was an error, this field is
 a string indicating the error, otherwise it MUST be `null`.